 How to Find a Stock Market Bubble

 To exploit stock market bubbles for profit, you must be able to spot them.
 Finding them is simple.
-You just have to study historical bubbles and know where to look.
+You just have to study historical bubbles in financial markets and know where to look.

 Historical Stock Market Bubbles